bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 {% include figure.html filename="rufus.gif" description="Animated GIF from BILL & TED'S EXCELLENT ADVENTURE (1989) showing Rufus (George Carlin) saying 'You have to dial one number higher.'" %}

-## Extra Credit: Don't get caught with your pants down when DST goes away
+Or an hour earlier, when you're going from Standard Time to Daylight Time.

-As mentioned above, there's legislation in motion to end DST in the entire US - or rather, to make it permanent.
+## Extra Credit: Don't Get Caught in the Lurch when DST Becomes Permanent

 Confusingly, most of the year is already spent in "daylight savings time" (March to November, so about 9 months), while only 3 months of the year are "standard time."

 The [Sunshine Protection Act](https://www.reuters.com/world/us/us-senate-approves-bill-that-would-make-daylight-savings-time-permanent-2023-2022-03-15/) proposes to make DST permanent, so for our example, Chicago's UTC offset would always be -5 and no longer change to -6 over the winter months.

-This can also be problematic if you persist your dates as UTC times with a specified local offset, like this:
+This can also be problematic if you persist your dates as UTC times with a specified local offset but no other contextual data, like this:

 ```
 {